Drug information provided by: IBM Micromedex

-It is very important that your doctor check you at regular visits to make sure that this medicine is working properly.
-Blood tests will be needed to check for any unwanted effects that may be caused by this medicine.
+It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
+Blood and urine tests will be needed to check for any unwanted effects that may be caused by this medicine.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.